truongduyng/truongduyng.github.io/_posts/2015-01-15-git-basics.md

 #### Basic usage of git and github

-1.First step: Creating a Repo in GitHub
+1. First step: Creating a Repo in GitHub

 Log in Github and create a repository.
 Just new and give it a name.
 For examples: demorepo

-2.Second step: Config Git
+2. Second step: Config Git

 	Open terminal and run these command to configure the user which will be used by Git.